Myths About Reharmonization

 NOTE: From now on, if I use lowercase roman numerals, I am referring to a minor chord.
 In other words, ii7 means a minor ii chord with the 7th added.

 You are going to learn that one of the easiest chord substitutions is subbing a ii7 for a dominant V chord (assume any major V you see is dominant even if the 7th is not present).
-In the key of C, that means subbing a Dmin7 for a G7.
+In the key of C, that means subbing a Dmin7 for G7.
 Sometimes, it means turning two beats of G7 into a beat of Dmin7 and a beat of G7.

 I am going to discuss this substitution in detail over the next week or two.
 Today, I just want to introduce it and give you a homework assignment.
 Find "Trust and Obey" in your hymnal and do the following.